Strategies for Getting Students to Complete Work

-As a teacher, reinforcing effective homework habits is a critical part of the process.
+Being a great teacher means reinforcing effective homework habits is a critical part of the process.
 When students complete their homework, be sure to acknowledge it, or the pattern probably won’t continue.
 And, if students don’t complete assignments, make sure you have consequences in place.

 Here are seven things you can do to reinforce good homework habits:

-Everybody responds well to praise, so find something positive to say about a student’s performance or effort.
-Make sure your praise is genuine, because students know when it’s not.
+- Praise students for both performance and effort: Everybody responds well to praise, so find something positive to say about a student’s performance or effort.
+Make sure your praise is genuine because students know when it’s not.

 Connecting With Parents